About This Chapter

 45. Poetry Lesson Plan

-Liven up your instruction on poetry with the help of a Study.com video lesson and fun in-class activities.
+Liven up your instruction on poetry with the help of a Study.com video lesson and fun activities.
 To take your instruction to the next level, consider using the optional supplementary activities and related lessons.

 46. Writing Poetry Lesson Plan